 What is the point we are trying to make?
-With such a huge variety of ways to trade currencies, selecting the most common methods can save a lot of time, money and effort.
-By using popular and simple approaches a trader can design a complete trading plan using Forex trading chart patterns that frequently occur and can be easily spotted with a little practice.
-Charts, including Ichimoku and candlestick patterns, can all provide you with visual clues on when the best time to trade is.
-Whilst these methods can be complex and sophisticated, there are some simple methods that take advantage of the most regularly traded elements of those patterns.
-Two other frequently used chart patterns are head and shoulders, and the triangle, which we will also consider.
+With such a huge variety of ways to trade currencies, selecting the most common methods can save a lot of time, money, and effort.
+By using popular and simple approaches, a trader can design a complete trading plan using Forex trading chart patterns that frequently occur, and can be easily spotted with a little practice.

 Let's look at how a head and shoulders pattern is formed:

-As the name suggest, these chart patterns have a triangular shape.
-The triangle pattern consists of two trendlines, flat and either ascending or descending, with the price of the security heading between the two trendlines.
-There are three types of triangle Forex patterns which differ in their importance and construction, and they are: the ascending triangle, the symmetrical triangle and the descending triangle.
+As the name suggests, these chart patterns have a triangular shape.
+The triangle pattern consists of two trendlines, flat, and either ascending or descending, with the price of the security heading between the two trendlines.
+There are three types of triangle Forex patterns which differ in their importance and construction, and they are: the ascending triangle, the symmetrical triangle, and the descending triangle.

 In the case of being preceded by a downward trend, a trader's task is to concentrate on a break below the ascending line of support.
 However, if it it has been preceded by an upward trend, the next step is to look for a break above the descending line of resistance.
 This pattern does not always lead to a continuation of the prior trend.
 The break in the opposite direction of the previous trend should signal the new trend's formation.

 One of the Forex trading patterns, the ascending triangle, is actually a bullish pattern that provides an indication that the security price is heading higher upon accomplishment.
 This chart pattern is formed by two trendlines - a flat trendline being the point of resistance and an ascending trendline in the role of price support.